 Repair Gut Lining

-If you have identified that certain foods and stress cause the flare-up on your skin then look to dampen down the fire with essential fatty acids from Omega 3; Aliol and Collagen Shots are the perfect combination of essential fatty acids, to reduce the inflammation, which will allow the cells to absorb the nutrients from the collagen shot to heal your gut lining too.
+If you have identified that certain foods and stress cause the flare-up on your skin then look to dampen down the fire with Collagen Shots It helps to reduce the inflammation, which will allow the cells to absorb the nutrients from the collagen shot to heal your gut lining too.